Principal, St. James Catholic School

 Dear Saint James Families,

-Today’s reflection in my Lenten book focused on intentionality, and it got me thinking.
-Each of us makes a Lenten sacrifice like giving up sweets, spending less time on technology, or buying less stuff.
-The question is, “Why do we do it?”
+During Lent, we make a sacrifice like giving up sweets, spending less time on technology, or buying less stuff.
+The question is, “Why do we do it?”.
 It is so easy to make Lenten sacrifices for their own sake or because that’s what we’ve always done.
 However, in order for the sacrifice to really mean something, we must be intentional about it.
+Intentionality allows us to bear the fruits of our sacrifices.
+Each time we struggle with temptation, it is an opportunity to offer that struggle up for someone we love.

 Peace and Blessings,